uptane/uptane-standard/uptane-standard.md

 # Introduction

 Uptane is a secure software update framework for automobiles.
 This document describes procedures to enable programmers for OEMs and suppliers to design and implement this framework to better protect connected units on cars.
-Integrating Uptane as outlined in the sections that follow can reduce the ability of attackers to conpromise critical systems.
+Integrating Uptane as outlined in the sections that follow can reduce the ability of attackers to compromise critical systems.
 It also assures a faster and easier recovery process should a compromise occur.

 These instructions specify the components necessary for a compliant implementation.
 Individual implementors can make their own technological choices within those requirements.
 This flexibility makes Uptane adaptable to the many customized update solutions used by manufacturers.